rowyio/firebase-extensions/firestore-user-document/PREINSTALL.md

 Use this extension to create a document in a Firestore collection of your choice whenever a new user is created in Firebase Authentication.
 You can also specify the user fields that you want to include in the document, such as email, display name, image URL, etc.

-Optionally, this extension can be configured to delete the user's document when the user is deleted from Firebase Authentication.
-Additionally, the extension can be set to backfill existing Firebase Authenticated users in the collection and create documents for all of them.
+Optionally, this extension can be configured to delete the user's document anytime a user is deleted from Firebase Authentication and keep the collection in sync.
+Also, the extension can be set to backfill all the existing Firebase Authenticated users's information by creating a document for them in the collection the first time.

 #### Additional setup